Fertulity IVF

 Regular physical exercise and maintaining a normal Body Mass Index (BMI) are directly linked to hormonal balance and healthy sperm production.
 Obesity affects testosterone and sperm motility, while excessive exercise without proper recovery can have the opposite effect.
 Ideally, aim for an active lifestyle with balanced activity and stable weight.

-Quitting smoking is a necessary step for restoring fertility, as it reduces inflammation, increases sperm motility, and improves morphology.
-At the same time, limiting alcohol and caffeine helps stabilize hormones and maintain good reproductive function.
+Quitting smoking is an essential step in restoring male fertility, as it reduces inflammatory responses, increases sperm motility, and improves sperm morphology.
+At the same time, limiting alcohol and caffeine intake helps stabilize hormone levels and supports the healthy function of the male reproductive system.

 Protection from Heat & Radiation

-Excessive heat in the testicular area can negatively impact sperm production.
-Avoiding saunas, hot baths, and wearing loose clothing helps maintain the correct temperature.
-In addition, protecting against mobile and laptop radiation with simple daily hygiene habits can reduce sperm-related risks.
+Excessive heat in the testicular area can negatively affect sperm production.
+Avoiding saunas, hot baths, and wearing loose-fitting clothing can help maintain optimal testicular temperature.
+Additionally, limiting exposure to radiation from mobile phones and laptops is recommended.

 Sleep & Stress Management